epigeneticstoocean/AE17_Cvirginica_MolecularResponse/README.md

 # Script and Analyses Repository

-### **Disclaimer**
-This repository is actively being updated with revisions while the paper is under review.
-As a result, some sections of this repository may not represent the final analysis included in the paper or may only have partial descriptions.

 **Repository for paper**: Ocean acidification induces subtle shifts in gene expression and DNA methylation in the tissue of calcification

 **Sequence data available at NCBI**